ghitchens/nerves_cell/README.md

 # Nerves.Cell

-Network discoverable, manageable, updatable Nerves devices
+Network discoverability, updatability, and metadata for devices

-__Cell__ is an abstraction for a set of functionality that a Nerves device can implement, the sum of which allows interesting remote management.
+__Cell__ is an abstraction for a set of functionality that a Nerves device can implement, the sum of which allows interesting remote management features.

 ## Current Feature Set